 A full-time contract with Eduserv is 36.5 hours over 5 days, and our core office hours are 0800 to 1800.
 We want you to be at your most productive when working, and not clock watching.
 To this end, how you work your contracted hours is entirely up to you, provided you meet the needs of the customers, your team members and the business.
-If you are not sure what this means in practice, talk to your manager or project lead.
+If you are not sure what this means in practice, talk to your manager.

 Eduserv is committed to improving the working lives of all employees.
 Homeworking is where employees perform some or all of their duties at home.
 Types of homeworking:

 As a business, we encourage and support homeworking where it meets business needs.
 Homeworking may not suit everyone and it may not be relevant for all roles, so you should ensure a conversation with your manager to determine the appropriateness in your circumstances.